binelias/todo_list_ReactJs/README.md

         npm run server
         npm start //open it in a new terminal

-Check out this frontend web app by clicking the link located in the About section on the left side

 To fully check the complete web app with its CRUD functionality go to my repository called "todolist_DjangoRest"